sfernana/Blue-Blob-Detection/README.md

 	python bbd.py -i images/organic.tif

-The processed image [images/organic_processed.tif]() should be generated and you should see the following stdout :
+The processed image [organic_processed](images/organic_processed.tif) should be generated and you should see the following stdout :

 ![IMAGE NOT AVAILABLE](images/proc.png "processing")

-You can modify many parameters like the connectivity of the detection, the color of the voronoi diagram ...
+You can modify some parameters like the connectivity of the detection, the color of the voronoi diagram etc...

 ## Matlab and Python integration

-### Prerequistes
+### Prerequisites

-In order to be able to execute python script from matlab you have to :
+In order to be able to execute python script from Matlab, you have to :

 [Install Matlab API for python](https://ch.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)

-Add the git folder **Blue-Blob-Detection** containing bbd.py script to the PythonPath :
+Add the git folder [Blue-Blob-Detection](https://github.com/sfernana/Blue-Blob-Detection) containing bbd.py script to the PythonPath :

 [Add a path to PythonPath in Windows](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7)

 [Add a path to PythonPath in Linux](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath)

-### Code
+### Matlab Code

 	python_return_value = py.bbd.main(**ABSOLUTE_PATH_OF_THE_IMAGE\images\organic.tif**);
 	python_arrays = python_return_value{1};